 Talking about Kubernetes (or K8s), it has become the de facto standard platform for container orchestration – majority of organizations are running containers using K8s to some extent.

-However, working with Kubernetes environment can be challenging.
+However, working with Kubernetes environment is challenging.
 One of the key reasons behind this is that it brings a whole new set of security concerns.
-Organizations must address them to get the best out of K8s.
+Organizations need to address them to get the best out of K8s.

 This article discusses everything you need to know about Kubernetes security along with the best practices to address the security concerns.

-As a matter of fact, without a container orchestration tool like K8s, it would not have been feasible to run a containerized application (for production purposes) – deploying and managing containers manually requires too much of time and attention.
+As a matter of fact, without a container orchestration tool like K8s, it would not have been feasible to run a containerized application (for production purposes) as manually deploying and managing containers requires too much of time and attention.

 According to a survey conducted by Rancher Labs, Kubernetes has emerged as the dominant technology standard for container management with 90% of respondents using it for orchestration.